Keri Gilder, CEO of Colt, explains why taking a sustainable approach to IT aligns with their core business strategy

 We need to educate, new doesn’t necessarily mean better – and we need to change behaviours to build a holistic view of how products are designed and operated.
 Only then can we understand how we’re impacting the planet today and mitigate our impact in the future.

-Cistor Limited
+Cistor Ltd

 Lexicon House